mkenney/docker-devenv/README.md

              Specify an environment name.
 If omitted, the environment name is set to the basename of the project path.

+         --tmux, --tmux=PATH
+             Specify a tmux configuration file.
+If PATH is omitted then
+             $HOME/.tmux.conf will be assumed.
+If the --tmux option is omitted then the .tmux.conf file from the docker image will be used.

 # COMMANDS
      Available commands devenv can execute